Solinari/Shadowrun-Attribute-Generator-Project/README.md

 So, I changed the implementation around.
 Now it creates a database file with my attributes and limits

 Next step: create a sample file to do some basic testing of queries to ensure it's as I want it for this project.

+Also, consider changing structure of database if queries taking too long.